Move over Darling

 Birth of one of Australia's finest captains.
 Joe Darling led them to victory in England in 1899 and 1902, and also at home in 1901-02.
 He was an inspiring leader - Australia lost only four of his 21 Tests as captain - and an outstanding left-hand bat.
-He was also the first left-hander to score a hundred in a Test (against England at Sydney in 1897-98) and two matches later, in Adelaide, was the first person to hit a six in a Test.
+He was also the first left-hander to score a hundred in a Test (against England in Sydney in 1897-98) and two matches later, in Adelaide, was the first person to hit a six in a Test.
 At the time, a six had to be hit out of the ground - hits over the boundary counted as five.

-On the same day in another hemisphere the Honourable Stanley Jackson was born ... and he was to oppose Darling in the 1905 Ashes.
+On the same day in another hemisphere the Honourable Stanley Jackson was born... and he was to oppose Darling in the 1905 Ashes.
 "Jacker" gave the ultimate display of leadership when England regained the Ashes in that series.
-Not only did he win those five tosses, but he topped both the batting and bowling averages for either side with 492 runs at 70.28 and 13 wickets at 15.46.
+Not only did he win those five tosses, he topped both the batting and bowling averages for either side with 492 runs at 70.28 and 13 wickets at 15.46.
 But Jackson was a true amateur - he never toured Australia because of business commitments - and he did not play Test cricket again.
 He was later Governor of Bengal.
 He was run over by a taxi in 1946 and died in London a year later.

 Birth of one of the greatest women cricketers.
-Betty Wilson, also known as the female Bradman.
-She made 90 and took ten wickets on debut, against New Zealand, and went on to play ten more Tests in which she took 58 more wickets, ending with a bowling average of 11.8 and batting average of 57.4.
-Her final series was in 1957-58 when against England she was again outstanding.
+Betty Wilson, also known as the female Bradman, made 90 and took ten wickets on debut, against New Zealand, and went on to play ten more Tests in which she took 58 more wickets, ending with a bowling average of 11.8 and batting average of 57.4.
+Her final series was in 1957-58 when against England she wacs again outstanding.
 At St Kilda she took 7 for 7 on a drying pitch, including the first hat-trick by a woman in a Test, and 4 for 19 in the second innings.
 In 1985 she became the first woman cricketer to be inducted into the Australian Sporting Hall of Fame and that year the Under-21 National Women's Cricket Championship was renamed the Betty Wilson Shield.
 In 2005 she was awarded an honorary baggy green with the number 25.

 When he was hot, he sizzled.
 Andy Caddick, who was born in Christchurch of English parents on this day, had everything a fast bowler could want in his locker: height, bounce, plentiful seam movement, late swing, and the devil needed to induce spectacular collapses.
-But the feeling persisted that Caddick was a bully who gave but couldn't take and his batting suffered from the same malaise.
+But the feeling persisted that Caddick was a bully who gave but couldn't take, and his batting suffered from the same malaise.
 Though he was half of England's best new-ball partnership for 20 years, few people with over 200 Test wickets invited quite so much scepticism.
 He last played a Test in 2003 but continued to be a major player in county cricket till his retirement in 2009.

-After the drama in the first Test in Cape Town, fans had more reason to crib that the series between Australia and South Africa only had two Tests when the sides produced a thriller for the ages in Johannesburg.
-Eighteen-year-old fast bowler Pat Cummins took a six-for and was at the crease when Australia drew the series 1-1, getting to 310, a total never successfully chased at the Wanderers before.
+After the drama in the first Test in Cape Town, fans had more reason to crib that the series between Australia and South Africa only had two Tests, when the sides produced a thriller for the ages in Johannesburg.
+Eighteen-year-old fast bowler Pat Cummins took a six-for and was at the crease when Australia drew the series 1-1, getting to 310, a total that had never successfully been chased at the Wanderers before.
 Usman Khawaja, Ricky Ponting and Brad Haddin - slammed for his poor batting at Newlands - scored half-centuries, but Vernon Philander chipped away, taking his second five-for in two matches.
 Mitchell Johnson was unbeaten on 40 when Cummins hit the boundary that sealed the two-wicket win.

 The Test career of Tim Robinson, who was born today, was a strangely up-and-down affair.
 At his best Robinson looked the part: stately, serene, and with a penchant for big hundreds (he made four in Tests, including a match-winning nine-hour 160 in only his second match, in Delhi in 1984-85).
 Robinson went to the West Indies in 1985-86 with a big reputation and an even bigger average (62.26 from 11 Tests) but his technique couldn't stand up to the fiercest scrutiny from Marshall, Garner, Patterson and friends.
 He made only 72 runs in nine innings and the England selectors showed their usual patience and loyalty, dropping him after the first Test of the following summer.
 At the top level Robinson never really recovered, though he played on for Nottinghamshire until he was in his forties.
 He joined the first-class umpires' list in 2001.